Freeberg, Ernest

 Ernest Freeberg

-Ernest Freeberg’s teaching and research interests center on the cultural and intellectual history of the United States in the 19th and early 20th century.
+Ernest Freeberg’s teaching and research interests center on the cultural and intellectual history of the United States in the nineteenth and early twentieth centuries.
 His books have examined the history of disability, the origin of civil liberties and free speech doctrine in America, the impact of technology and invention on American life, and the founding of the movement to protect animal rights.

 Selected Publications